 Born in South Korea, Kang was educated in America from the age of fifteen.
 She attended Tabor Academy, a college-preparatory boarding school by the sea in Massachusetts.
-Due to her health condition, she spent most of her senior year at The Winchendon School, graduated with an 'Excellence in Art' award.
+Due to a health condition, she spent most of her senior year at The Winchendon School, graduated with an 'Excellence in Art' award.
 The seven months at Winchendon were very influential in her decision to pursue a career in art and filmmaking.

-Kang is a fellow of BIFAN NAFF (Bucheon International Fantastic Film Festival - Network of Asian Fantastic Films) Fantastic Film School, Reykjavik Transatlantic Talent Lab, Let’s CEE (Central Eastern Europe) Talent Academy in Vienna, an alumna of International Film Business Academy at Busan Asian Film School, and a member of New Asian Producers Networks (NAPNet).
+She is a fellow of BIFAN NAFF (Bucheon International Fantastic Film Festival - Network of Asian Fantastic Films) Fantastic Film School, Reykjavik Transatlantic Talent Lab, Let’s CEE (Central Eastern Europe) Talent Academy in Vienna, an alumna of the International Film Business Academy at Busan Asian Film School, and a member of New Asian Producers Networks (NAPNet).
 Kang is a South Korean director-writer working in global cinema.

 Almost every day, Kang plays Bach - Violin Partita No. 2 in D minor, Allemande.
 She frequently splits her time between Seoul, New York, and Los Angeles.

 Represented by SILENT R MANAGEMENT